 A continuation of ART 260, this course helps students to refine both technique and design awareness and includes an introduction to color processes and materials.
 Prerequisite: ART 260 or permission of instructor.

 ART 270 Ceramics I

-An introduction to clay utilizing fundamental handforming (coil, slab construction, and wheel throwing), decorating and firing techniques.
+An introduction to ceramic sculpture utilizing fundamental hand-forming (coil, slab construction, and wheel throwing), and firing techniques with emphasis on formal applications.

 ART 271 Ceramics II